argoproj/argo-cd/docs/getting_started.md

 ## 6. Create An Application From A Git Repository

-An example git repository containing a guestbook application is available at https://github.com/argoproj/argocd-example-apps.git to demonstrate how Argo CD works.
+An example repository containing a guestbook application is available at https://github.com/argoproj/argocd-example-apps.git to demonstrate how Argo CD works.

 ### Creating Apps Via CLI